In this article:

 To use built-in authorization, see the Setting Up Built-In Authorization section.

-DBMS connection is executed using technological account.
-Technological account is an account used for communication with DBMS during user authentication via external services.
+The user is authorized in the repository after the user was authenticated in an external service.
+In this authorization type DBMS connection is executed using a technological account.
+Technological account is an account used for connection to and communication with DBMS during user authentication via external services.
 In the security manager one should create one or several users who will be used as technological accounts.
 Each technological account credentials should be saved using the PP.Util utility.

 The user selects the repository configured to work with an external service: